rnascunha/tree_trunks/README.md

 * Create your own *log level*, definitions (*colors*, *names*...) and *behaviour*;
 * Concept of module, indentifing locally log name and managing *log levels*.

 > All coloring is made in a **ANSI escape sequeces** standard.
-Not all terminal support it, or support diffent features.
+Not all terminal support it, or support different features.
 [Here](https://en.wikipedia.org/wiki/ANSI_escape_code) you can explore a list of commands and terminal support.

 ## Dependencies